Batch-1-DwAWS-2025/Robot_Shop_Documentation/README.md

 > **Fun Fact**: The **Web Tier** is like the shop’s storefront, the **App Tier** is the cashier processing orders, and the **DB Tier** is the stockroom keeping everything in order! 🏬

-For more details, check out the [RobotShop architecture diagram](roboshop.jpg). 📊